tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Voice of Fate

-**Casting Time/Duration**: 1 hour**/**Instantaneous
+**Casting Time/Duration:** 1 hour**/**Instantaneous

-**Market/Component Cost**: 6,000 gp**/**1,200 gp, plus 5 recoveries
+**Market/Component Cost:** 6,000 gp**/**1,200 gp, plus 5 recoveries

-**Effect**: You consult an entity of fate—perhaps a servant of Avandra, Ioun, Pelor, or the Raven Queen—for a glimpse into what the future holds.
+**Effect:** You consult an entity of fate—perhaps a servant of Avandra, Ioun, Pelor, or the Raven Queen—for a glimpse into what the future holds.
 You ask questions, and a rumbling voice replies.

-**Skill Check**: Your Arcana skill check determines the number of questions you can ask.
+**Skill Check:** Your Arcana skill check determines the number of questions you can ask.

 | Arcana Skill Check Result | Number of Questions |
 | ------------------------- | ------------------- |